zqh0253/finetrainers/docs/training/hunyuan_video.md

 ## Memory Usage

 ### LoRA

+> [!NOTE]
+>
+> The below measurements are done in `torch.bfloat16` precision.
+Memory usage can further be reduce by passing `--layerwise_upcasting_modules transformer` to the training script.
+This will cast the model weights to `torch.float8_e4m3fn` or `torch.float8_e5m2`, which halves the memory requirement for model weights.
+Computation is performed in the dtype set by `--transformer_dtype` (which defaults to `bf16`).

 LoRA with rank 128, batch size 1, gradient checkpointing, optimizer adamw, `49x512x768` resolutions, **without precomputation**: